Intersectional Environmentalism: Why Environmental Justice Is Essential For A Sustainable Future

 Weeks before I left, an unarmed black teenager, Michael Brown, was shot and killed about 10 minutes from my house and the civil unrest of Ferguson flooded the news.
 I began to examine my black identity in new ways and attempted to process the information and trauma as protests erupted nearby and fires burned structures to the ground.

 When I flew back to California and started my environmental science classes, I started to wonder how communities like mine back home could benefit from finding healing in nature.
 I was able to escape to the mountains or the beach to process in SoCal, but it felt unfair as my hometown was suffocating in the smoke of burning flames and protests.

 I wanted to protect the natural environment, but I also wanted to protect vulnerable communities like mine back home.
 I wasn’t able to separate my identity from my environmentalism and this is when I discovered environmental justice.
 Environmental justice is the intersection of both social justice and environmentalism, where the inequity in environmental degradation is also considered.
-With the outrage from The Flint Water Crisis, The Environmental Protection Agency has included environmental justice and advocating for overburdened communities to their 2020 goals.
+With the outrage from the Flint Water Crisis, the Environmental Protection Agency included environmental justice and advocated for overburdened communities in its 2020 goals.

 When striving to become better environmentalists, it’s also important to consider what communities are more likely to be exposed to the ramifications of climate change the fastest.
 It’s important to take into account which communities are already struggling to be protected equally by environmental laws so they can have equal access to a safe environment.
 Our votes and advocacy can help change this.

 This might seem heavy when trying to be more eco-friendly, but it’s worth considering when learning about the environmental movement and policy.
 Just like feminism should be intersectional, so should environmentalism.
 You can start by looking into local environmental policy and how you can get involved.